 Where Leslie Castle stands today, in the Parish of Leslie, Garioch, Aberdeenshire was the original site of a “new” Clan, the Leslie Clan.
 The original structure on the site was a raised mound surrounded by a stockade (probably a wooden motte and bailey).
 It was replaced in the 14th century by a much stronger edifice of stone.
 The Castle remained in the Leslie family until 1620 when it passed to the Forbes.

 Some 200 years later the Castle fell into disrepair.
 The last resident of the Castle was captain Stewart who died in 1820, and is buried in the local Leslie cemetery.
 The Castle lost it’s roof and gradually became a ruin until it was purchased again by a Leslie (architect David Leslie) in 1979.

 David Leslie with his wife Leslie Leslie spent 10 years restoring the Castle to the splendid baronial Castle we see today.
 They then ran the Castle as a private hotel for just over a decade and in 1995 the Castle hosted the Leslie Clan gathering.
 In the early years of the new millennium the Castle was sold and became a private residence.
 Subsequently in January of 2018 the Castle changed hands again.

 Leslie Castle today is owned by the current Baron of Leslie, who has opened the Castle to welcome guests on a bed and breakfast basis from March/April to October.
 During it’s first season the Castle welcomed guests from many parts of the world.
 It proved popular with the Leslie Clan as well as other guests who wish to indulge in the unique experience Scotland has to offer.
-All 6 rooms may be available as Castle B&B is possible at any time of the year subject to availability.
+All 6 rooms may be available outside our opening season on a private hotel basis, subject to availability.
 The Castle is an ideal venue for family gatherings, anniversaries, birthdays, small weddings or cooperate functions. please contact us to enquire.